skiselev/max7_proto/README.md

 Solder instead of U2 LDO when using a 5V CPLD

 #### JP2 - Oscillator Connect
-Solder to connect X1 to CPLD pin 37 / GCLK1
+Solder to connect X1 oscillator to CPLD pin 37 / GCLK1

 ### Bill of Materials